 Analysis: Understanding Conflict (533)

-Understanding the factors that cause a conflict is crucial to analysis and transformation/resolution of that conflict.
+Analysis focuses on understanding the factors that cause conflict and violence and those that support peacebuilding.
 Good conflict analysis skills are a central component of designing effective strategies for transforming conflict and building peace.
 This course will use a variety of analytical models to:

 - Understand different categories of conflict and their sources;